Nkyoku/phoenix-pcb/README.md

 # phoenix-pcb
-Main cirucuit board of Robocup SSL machine
+A Main circuit board of the Robocup SSL machine